 When you're really disconnected from who you are and you're ashamed of it, you can write and tell a story, but you can never really tell your story.
 That's what separates a lot of artists from others — the connection.

 It sounds like one of the main reasons behind Fifth Harmony's breakup was that they felt they could no longer grow individually while still being in a group.
 They clearly are ready to move on and pursue their own work.
 Jauregui talked with Playboy about her plans for her solo career, and she says when she does eventually drop a solo album, it will be much different from her work with Fifth Harmony.
 But don't hold your breath for any confirmed album release date anytime soon — Jauregui's taking her time getting to know herself and what she wants her music to sound like.
 "Right now, I'm just exploring myself and getting in touch with myself creatively," she said.
 "It's definitely different than my work with Fifth Harmony.
 It's me."

 Fifth Harmony announced they were going on hiatus on Monday, March 19, which devastated their fandom.

 The group tweeted the official statement.
 It read,

 After six years going hard, non stop, we also realized that in order to stay authentic to ourselves and to you, we do need to take some time for now to go on a hiatus from Fifth Harmony in order to pursue solo endeavors.
 We are all very excited and grateful to be able to take this time to learn and grow creatively and really find our footing as individuals.
 In doing this we are allowing ourselves to gain new experiences, strengths and perspectives that we can bring back to our Fifth Harmony family.

-It definitely looks like, at least from Lauren Jauregui's and Normani Kordei's points of view, the solo careers of the Fifth Harmony women are taking center stage over the possibility of the hiatus coming to an end.
+It definitely looks like, at least from Lauren Jauregui's and Normani Kordei's points of view, the solo careers of the Fifth Harmony women are taking center stage over the possibility of the group reuniting.